We enjoy hosting folks who come to the Mount of Oaks with a spirit to serve.

-At the community we speak English, Portuguese and German (and some Spanish and French too)
+At the project we speak mainly English and Portuguese (some Spanish and French if necessary)

 What is our life project about?